Zi-Stonga/SQL_The_World_Bank_Data/README.md

-﻿# Running SQL Queries on Internation debt data to retrieve information on the total amount of debt by countries in the dataset, as well as the country with the maximum amount of debt.
+﻿### Running SQL Queries on International debt data from the World Bank to retrieve information on the total amount of debt by countries in the dataset, as well as the country with the maximum amount of debt.